 Assessing the terms of the contractual arrangement Joint operation Joint venture The terms of the contractual arrangement The contractual arrangement provides the parties to the joint arrangement with rights to the assets, and obligations for the liabilities, relating to the arrangement.
 The contractual arrangement provides the parties to the joint arrangement with rights to the net assets of the arrangement (ie it is the separate vehicle, not the parties, that has rights to the assets, and obligations for the liabilities, relating to the arrangement).
-Rights to assets The contractual arrangement establishes that the parties to the The contractual arrangement establishes that the assets brought

-T joint arrangement share all interests (eg rights, title or ownership) in the assets relating to the arrangement in a specified proportion (eg in proportion to the parties' ownership interest in the arrangement or in proportion to the activity carried out through the arrangement that is directly attributed to them). into the arrangement or subsequently acquired by the joint arrangement are the arrangement's assets.
+Rights to assets The contractual arrangement establishes that the parties to the joint arrangement share all interests (eg rights, title or ownership) in the assets relating to the arrangement in a specified proportion (eg The contractual arrangement establishes that the assets brought into the arrangement or subsequently acquired by the joint arrangement are the in proportion to the parties' ownership interest in the arrangement or in proportion to the activity carried out through the arrangement that is directly attributed to them). arrangement's assets.
 The parties have no interests (ie no rights, title or ownership) in the assets of the arrangement.
-Obligations for The contractual arrangement The contractual arrangement liabilities establishes that the parties to the joint arrangement share all liabilities, obligations, costs and expenses in a specified proportion (eg in proportion to establishes that the joint arrangement is liable for the debts and obligations of the arrangement. the parties' ownership interest in the arrangement or in proportion to the activity carried out through the arrangement that is directly attributed to them).
+Obligations for liabilities The contractual arrangement establishes that the parties to the joint arrangement share all liabilities, obligations, costs and expenses in a specified proportion (eg in proportion to the parties' ownership interest in the arrangement or in proportion to the activity carried out through the arrangement that is directly attributed to them).
+The contractual arrangement establishes that the joint arrangement is liable for the debts and obligations of the arrangement.
 The contractual arrangement establishes that the parties to the joint arrangement are liable to the arrangement only to the extent of their respective investments in the arrangement or to their respective obligations to contribute any unpaid or additional capital to the arrangement, or both.
 The contractual arrangement establishes that the parties to the joint arrangement are liable for claims raised by third parties.
 The contractual arrangement states that creditors of the joint arrangement do not have rights of recourse against any party with respect to debts or obligations of the arrangement.

-Revenues, expenses, profit or loss The contractual arrangement establishes the allocation of revenues and expenses on the basis of the relative performance of each party to the joint arrangement.
-For example, the contractual arrangement might establish that revenues and expenses are allocated on the basis of the capacity that each party uses in a plant operated jointly, which could differ from their ownership interest in the joint arrangement.
-In other instances, the parties might have agreed to share the profit or loss relating to the arrangement on the basis of a specified proportion such as the parties' ownership interest in the arrangement.
-This The contractual arrangement establishes each party's share in the profit or loss relating to the activities of the arrangement.
+Revenues, expenses, profit or loss

+The contractual arrangement establishes the allocation of revenues and expenses on the basis of the relative performance of each party to the joint arrangement.
+For example, the contractual arrangement might establish revenues and expenses are allocated on the basis of the capacity that each party uses in a plant operated jointly, which could differ from their ownership interest in the joint arrangement.
+In other instances, the parties might have agreed to share the profit or loss relating to the arrangement on the basis of а specified proportion such as the parties' ownership interest in the arrangement.
+This would not prevent the arrangement from being a joint operation if the parties have rights to the assets, and obligations for the liabilities, relating to the arrangement.

+The contractual arrangement establishes each party's share in the profit or loss relating to the activities of the arrangement.